RhynoVDS/ProRata.NET/README.md

 # ProRata.NET

-A lightweight library to quickly Pro Rate a number across a collection.
+A lightweight library to quickly Pro-Rate a number across a collection.

 ProRata.NET introduces an extension method to IEnumberable<T> called **ProRate** which can be called on any class that implements this interface.
 This means that it can Pro Rate against a List containing any object type.
-Pro Rating can be simple or weighted.
+Pro-Rating can be simple or weighted.

-## Simple Pro Rate
+## Simple Pro-Rate

-The following is an example of a simple Pro Rata where the number 100 is pro rated evenly across a collection of strings:
+The following is an example of a simple Pro-Rata where the number 100 is pro rated evenly across a collection of strings:

 ```csharp
 List<string> people = new List<string>();